NeuromancersIITBBS/AcademicResourcePortal/README.md

 * [Github Pages](https://pages.github.com/)  Hosting the portal.

-## Contributing and Deploying in loacal machine
+## Contributing and Deploying on loacal machine

 - Fork the repository https://github.com/NeuromancersIITBBS/AcademicResourcePortal.git and download the code to your local system using 'git clone' command.

 - A new method can be suggested to implement the functions in model/uploadModel.js to upload the files in firebase storage and also to extract the downloadable link and the storage loaction of the resource.

-- Do verify by testing in loacl machine, any changes you would like to contribute to our codes.
+- Do verify by testing on loacl machine, any changes you would like to contribute to our codes.

 - Create a pull request explaining the details of the changes made.